-OTTAWA, ON--The Honourable Lisa Raitt, Minister of Transport and Michael Bourque, President and CEO of the Railway Association of Canada (RAC), jointly announced a renewal of the voluntary agreement that will help reduce air pollutants and the intensity of greenhouse gas emissions from locomotives that operate in Canada.
+OTTAWA, Ont. -- Minister of Transport Lisa Raitt and Michael Bourque, president and CEO of the Railway Association of Canada (RAC), today announced a renewal of the voluntary agreement that will help reduce air pollutants and the intensity of greenhouse gas emissions from locomotives that operate in Canada.

 "The Government of Canada is taking action to help reduce air emissions that harm our health and the environment," said Minister Raitt.
 "This agreement will help to limit emissions from rail sources and is another fine example of partnership and collaboration between our Government and the rail industry."